OrlyandDror/Final-Project/README.md

 These equations are used to compute the camera’s intrinsic matrix, extrinsic matrix, and distortion coefficients.

-After the camera is calibrated, we can use the calibration parameters to correct distortion in the images.
+After the camera is calibrated, we can use the calibration parameters to correct distortion in the image.

-5. update the folder path for saving the images after the correction in prat 2 at the "setup enviroment" code.
+5. update the folder path for saving the image after the correction in prat 2 at the "setup enviroment" code.

 ![image](https://github.com/user-attachments/assets/0e5eb656-fde5-4528-b70d-ff37c724b0d0)

 ### Pixel-to-millimeter conversion
 ![image](https://github.com/user-attachments/assets/03458775-4103-4c63-8906-fc26ab7e6c30)
+Use the code "setup enviroment" part 3.

 The code is interactive.
 When running the code, an image is randomly selected from the chessboard calibration folder.
 The selected image opens, and the user is required to mark two points whose distance is known, for example, the length/width of the table.
 After marking the two points, the user must input the distance in millimeters.
 Using this data, the code performs the conversion from pixels to millimeters.

+1. meassure a distance for example the length of the table.
+2. run the code- an image automatically will apear.
+3. mark one point of the meassured object from 1. - a red dot will apear
+4. mark a second point - because of a bug there is no second red dot on the image.
+5. the code will ask for the distance in mm.
+6. after inserting the distance in mm, the code provides the ration.

 The purpose of this calibration is to enable the translation of the known point's position in the camera system (represented in pixels) to a position in the robot's system (in millimeters).